andrewdsilva/CaptainScraper/README.md

 #### Parser

 A parser is a function you create that reads information from a web page.
-There is several kind of parsers, for example **HtmlParser** allow you to parse the page with cheerio that is an equivalent of jQuery.
+There is several kind sof parsers, for example **HtmlParser** allow you to parse the page with cheerio that is an equivalent of jQuery.

 ```ts
 import { HtmlParser } from '../../../../vendor/captainscraper/modules/Scraper/Parser/HtmlParser';